iceteagroup/wisej-examples/HtmlJsonAndMain/README.md

-## Context
+## 1. Context

 The most common Wisej applications (in the broad sense) have only a single application (in the strict sense).
-To keep things simple, we will use "sub-application" to refer to an application in the strict sense.
+To keep things simple, we will use __sub-application__ to refer to an application __in the strict sense__.

 Wisej __sub-applications__ are different entry points in your application, independent URL you can use for whatever purpose you decide.

+All Wisej projects must have at least one sub-application that is created by default.

-## About the startup files and their use
+## 2. About the startup files and their use

 On a brand new project, by default Wisej creates 3 startup files:
 * Default.html